 Before turning to these legal consequences, it is necessary to clarify that Title IX of the Education Amendments of 1972, 20 U.S.C. ¶¶ 1681-1688, does not provide cover for university officials who wish to exempt fraternities and sororities, but not religious groups, from university nondiscrimination policies.
 Title IX gives fraternities and sororities an exemption only from Title IX itself.
 20 U.S.C. ¶ 1681(a)(6)(A).
-It does not give fraternities and sororities a blanket exemption from state or local nondiscrimination policy, whether that policy is a nondiscrimination policy or an "all-comers" policy.
+It does not give fraternities and sororities a blanket exemption from state or local nondiscrimination laws or policies, including a university's own policy, whether that policy is a nondiscrimination policy or an "all-comers" policy.
 Title IX does not require state entities to exempt fraternities and sororities from their nondiscrimination policies.
 If the University gives fraternities and sororities an exemption from its Human Rights Policy, that is solely in the University's discretion and not something that federal law requires.